samanthaming/not-fancy-checkbox/README.md

     ]
   },
   methods: {
-    onCheck(id) {
+    onCheck(item) {

+      // Let's change the active value of the clicked item
+      //  to be the opposite of what it is item.id = !item.id

+      /* You don't need to do this:

-      // Let's find the item that was clicked const selectedItem = this.items
+        const selectedItem = this.items
         .find(item => item.id === id);

-      // Here we will change the active value to the opposite of what it is selectedItem.active = !selectedItem.active;
+        selectedItem.active = !selectedItem.active;
+      */
     }
   }
 })